Research Experience

 2022 | Undergraduate Thesis Project

-- Conducted a comparative study of various state-of-the-art VQA methods, identifying and analyzing their core limitations, particularly in answer distribution.
+- Conducted a comparative study of VQA methods, identifying core limitations in answer distribution.

-- Addressed the “Answer Space Diversity” limitation in the VQA v2 dataset by augmenting training data with automatically generated, contextually relevant question-answer pairs using template-based synthesis.
+- Addressed the “Answer Space Diversity” limitation by augmenting training data with automatically generated, contextually relevant QA pairs using template-based synthesis.

-- Demonstrated improved model performance on long-tail and less frequent answer categories, reducing the model’s bias toward frequent answers.
+- Demonstrated improved performance on long-tail answer categories, reducing model bias toward frequent answers.